Welcome to Room 32!

 School Hours: School begins at 8:55am.
 Students may enter the building at 8:40am.
 Any child arriving after 8:55am must report to the front office before proceeding to the classroom.
 Dismissal is at 3:10am.
 Walkers/car pickups will be dismissed through the front entrance.
 If you pick up your child, please wait outside and be prompt.
 Any departure from your child's regular dismissal procedure requires a note.
 If your child has a different means of departure one or two days a week for a prolonged period, or throughout the school year (ex.
 Religious school, Sports Club, etc.), one note is all that is required.

 Supplies: Pencils, markers, crayons, glue sticks and scissors are provided for your child.
-Throughout the year, should you wish to donate items to the class, we can always use the following; soft tissues for sensitive noses, gallon size heavy duty Hefty Zip lock storage bags, Ticonderoga pencils and EXPO dry erase, fine point, black markers are always appreciated.
+Throughout the year, should you wish to donate items to the class, we can always use the following; soft tissues for sensitive noses, gallon size heavy duty Hefty Zip lock storage bags, Ticonderoga pencils, EXPO dry erase fine point markers, Clorox wipes and stickers.
+These items are always appreciated.
 Your child is welcome to bring a water bottle to school to keep on his or her desk.
 I ask that the water bottle have a pop up top, or one that has a straw so that they can drink from it easily, reducing spills.

 Labels: Please make sure to label all of your child's belongings - bags, lunch boxes, coats, backpacks, sweatshirts, etc. You would be amazed at the number of unlabeled clothing and personal belongings that accumulate throughout the year.